 A mind map can be used to review class notes.
 If you did not take the notes on a map while in class, you can easily come up with a mind map later.
 Try to draw the mind map from memory, without referring to your notebook.

 This is a great way of showing how much you remember.
 After you've completed the map, compare it with your class notes and then fill in any information that you may not have included.
 In the end, every time you look at your map, you will be able to memorize its content more.
 Moreover, working on your map, for instance, adding images, drawing connections etc., will enable you to memorize it further.

 Preparing For an Exam

-A mind map can be utilized to gather all the materials that will be covered in an exam, for example, class notes, reading list and chapters from the various textbooks.
-Also, you can write instructions from the teacher about the exam like date and time, format and what you are required to have in the exam room like a calculator.
+A mind map can be utilized to gather all the materials that will be a subject of an exam, for example, notes taken in class, reading list and chapters from various textbooks.

-Not only will mind maps assist you to brainstorm ideas for your topic, they are also great for gathering quotes and arguments from different sources.
+Not only will mind maps assist you to brainstorm ideas for your topic, they will also help you to gather information from different relevant sources.
 In addition, they will help you in outlining your essay’s structure.

 Alice Jones is a tutor & high skilled web content writer.
 Love sharing tips and topics about education, management, and marketing.
 She studied Arts in English at the University of New Orleans.
 She likes to read different book genres, to attend refresher training and various personal development courses.
 Connect with her on Facebook and follow her on Twitter.